 When moving out of the Netherlands, there are several formalities that you need to arrange before moving abroad.
 A number of bureaucratic matters have to be taken care of, so plan enough time to make arrangements.

 Cancel registration municipality

-If you are moving abroad for longer than 8 months, it is required to cancel your registration at the Municipal Personal Records Database (BRP) at your local town hall or in writing to the Department of Public Service, Publiekzaken.
-You may deregister within maximum 5 days before your departure.
+If you are moving abroad for longer than 8 months, it is required to cancel your registration at the Dutch Population Register (BRP) at your local town hall or in writing to the Department of Public Service, Publiekszaken.
+You may deregister within a maximum of 5 days before your departure.
 When reporting about your move, you will need to inform them about your residential or corresponding address abroad.
-This is an example of the Department of Public Service in the Hague and detailed instructions on how to leave the Netherlands or report you move abroad there.
+See as an example the detailed instructions on how to report your move abroad of the City of The Hague.

 Cancel registration with other services

 While arranging your moving, there are many other places where you have to deregister.

 - Bank account